-I’m primarily a fiction writer who’s interested in the narrative tropes and genres of popular culture.
-My debut novel Severance (Farrar, Straus and Giroux, 2018) consists of seemingly disparate parts: apocalyptic thriller, coming-of-age roman àclef, immigration narrative, and office novel.
-I’m interested in issues of labor and money, of the body, the evolution of cities, and the supernatural and surreal as it speaks to our secret fantasies and projections.
-My work draws inspiration from a variety of sources: the work of Kafka, the 90s/00s zine scene and blog traditions, contemporary art, and reality TV, to name a few.
+I am a fiction writer operating in both speculative and realist modes.
+My work engages with capitalism, the body, Chinese-American diaspora, and the fantastical as it speaks to our secret fantasies and projections.
+My work draws inspiration from a variety of sources: the work of Kafka, the horror genre, the 90s/00s zine scene and blog traditions, contemporary art, and reality TV, to name a few.

 Work with Students